Middelburg, Mpumalanga: Sports

 A well maintained country club provides facilities for tennis, bowls, a golf course, swimming pools, as well as a bar, hotel and dining and function rooms.
 Furthermore, you will find Kees Taljaard Park, which is primarily a rugby stadium, but also has hockey fields.
 A lot of the local festivals are hosted in this stadium as well.

+Schools

+Middleburg offers a diversity of schools, with notable highschools such as Hoër Tegniese Skool Middelburg and Middelburg Hoërskool as well as Primary schools such as Laerskool kanonkop and Laerskool Middelburg.

+The school economy in Middelburg is very well-funded.

 Infrastructure

 Passenger rail

 This city has a railway station for the loading and unloading of passengers and cargo on the Pretoria–Maputo railway.